SasView/sasdata/sasdata/example_data/media/testdata_help.rst

 Other Formats
 ^^^^^^^^^^^^^
-Data in the \\other_formats folder are in alternative varaiations of formats used by SasView, or formats that are not yet implemented but which might be in future versions of the program.
+Data in the \\other_formats folder are alternative variations of formats used by SasView, or formats that are not yet implemented but which might be in future versions of the program.